-A few famous gravesites include that of Margaret Mitchell, author of Gone with the Wind, and the first African American mayor of Atlanta, Maynard Jackson.
+A few famous gravesites include Margaret Mitchell, author of Gone with the Wind, and the first African American mayor of Atlanta, Maynard Jackson.

-For even more history, a variety of tours are offered throughout the day, as well as festivals and events throughout the year.
+For even more history, a variety of tours are offered throughout the day and festivals and events throughout the year.

-For those who are looking for a tranquil park to enjoy the outdoors without having to leave the city, Oakland Cemetery is also the perfect spot.
+For those looking for a tranquil park to enjoy the outdoors without having to leave the city, Oakland Cemetery is also the perfect spot.

-With extensive gardens and green space throughout, as well as numerous benches and places to sit, the cemetery is ideal for nature-lovers.
+With extensive gardens and green space throughout and numerous benches and places to sit, the cemetery is ideal for nature lovers.